simon-tsr/coding-standard/README.md

 PHP code files MUST use the Unix LF (linefeed) line ending.

-There MUST NOT be trailing whitespace at the end of non-blank lines.
+There MUST NOT be trailing whitespace at the end of lines.

 #### 2.4.
 Indentation